fridayonojah/fridayonojah/README.md

 Some facts:

 - 🔭 I’m currently working on [Event Schedule Api](https://github.com/fridayonojah/event_schedule_api)
+- 🎗️ I'm currently learning Django and Django-restframework

 - 👯 I’m looking to collaborate on any ideas